efat56/CollectionFramework/README.md

 EnumMap: An enum map is a specialized map implementation designed to store enum constants as keys.
 It provides high performance and type safety.

+Each of these map implementations has its own strengths and weaknesses, and the choice of which one to use depends on the specific requirements of your application.